Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-troubleshooting-english.rst

 **Issue #7**: At start-up, the rebuild of the simulator codebase fails, although the code is correct.
 -----------------------------------------------------------------------------------------------------

-This may happen if at least one source file (ex: ``myFile.erl``) is being edited without having been saved yet: some editors then create a temporary file like ``~myFile.erl`` or ``.#myFile.erl`` in the same directory.
+This may happen if at least one source file (e.g. ``myFile.erl``) is being edited without having been saved yet: some editors then create a temporary file like ``~myFile.erl`` or ``.#myFile.erl`` in the same directory.
 The make system will try to rebuild that file, but the compilation will fail necessarily, as this filename will not match the module name.
 A proper error message should have been sent in the simulation traces.